goharbor/harbor/docs/installation_guide.md

 $ docker push reg.yourdomain.com/myproject/myrepo:mytag
 ```

-**IMPORTANT:** If your installation of Harbor uses HTTP, you must add the option `--insecure-registry` to your client's Docker daemon and restart the Docker service.

 ### Installation with Notary

 To install Harbor with the Notary service, add the `--with-notary` parameter when you run `install.sh`: